 From the keyboard deck to the palm rests, the Surface Book is one flat piece of metal, except for the glass touchpad, obviously.
 Even the Surface Book’s display is one continuous piece of magnesium, with the only design flourishes being a mirror finished Windows logo in the center and rear-facing camera.

 Mind the gap

 At the midpoint of the Surface Book, there's a piece of connective tissue that Microsoft calls the dynamic fulcrum hinge.
-Rather than simply bonding the screen and keyboard base together, it's this key piece that makes the whole device work.
+Rather than simply bonding the screen and keyboard base together, it's this key piece that makes the Surface Book work.

-Surface Book is solid as a rock, and you can even pick up it by the display and shake it about without worrying about the whole thing falling apart.
-On a flat surface, the screen is held steady in place and even stays put when you have it in your lap.
+And, because the Surface Book is solid as a rock, you can even pick it up by the display and shake it around, without having to worry about the whole thing falling everywhere.
+And, on a flat surface, the display is held steady in place and even stays put when you have it in your lap.

 To alleviate some of the worries about the gap in the middle of the system – yes, there’s a large open space right in the middle when it’s closed.
 No, dust and other bits of nasty gunk won’t slip into the interior anymore than with a standard laptop, unless you’re an especially messy person.
 After a week of using the Surface Book day-in and day-out, we were able to run our finger against the inside hinge and not find a single speck of dust.

 Another plus side of having a laptop that doesn’t close completely flush is that you don’t need to worry about oily outlines of the keyboard appearing on the screen.
 It’s a design element that also eliminates the need to seat the keyboard into a recessed area.
 Rather, the keys stand at attention above the keyboard deck.